 The Central Library of CEFET/RJ works on the fourth floor of Block E. In addition to the individual reading space, it has a study room, two mini-auditoriums, a larger auditorium, multimedia, audio, and video sector and a sector for a virtual consultation.
 Since 2010, when the Phoenix System of Libraries was implemented, it is available the online consultation to the collection of the libraries that make up the CEFET/RJ system (Central Library and Campus Libraries).
 Over the last years, the Library has been counting on constant investments to expand its collection.

-With specific reference to PPCIC demands, the titles can be acquired through requests made by CEFET’s graduation coordinators or by the research groups.
-It should be noted that the funds allocated to research in CEFET/RJ are distributed among the different research groups, based on criteria established in the edict, enabling research groups to acquire bibliographies, equipment and services needed to carry out their research activities.
-It should be noted that the CAPES Portal of Periodicals that has supplied many of the courses bibliographic research needs, and can be accessed from the students’ room or from any other computer of the Institution.
+With specific reference to PPCIC demands, the titles can be acquired from requests made by the Program, graduation coordination and research groups of CEFET/RJ.
+It should be noted that the funds allocated to research in CEFET/RJ are distributed among the various research groups, based on criteria established in the edict, enabling the groups to acquire bibliographies, equipment, and services necessary to carry out the research activities.
+It should be noted the CAPES Portal of Periodicals that has supplied many of the bibliographic research needs of the course and can be accessed from the students’ room or any other computer of the Institution.